webOSArchive/webos-docs/docs/proxysetup.md

 Or use the <a href="http://appcatalog.webosarchive.org/showMuseumDetails.php?app=1005768" target="_top">direct download</a> and install it yourself.

-As well as letting you enable or disable the proxy, this app makes it easy to download the certificate and install it in the right place.
+As well as letting you enable or disable the proxy, this app makes it easy to download the certificate and install it in the right place -- do this before trying to use the proxy, to avoid certificate errors.
 Its a good idea to perform a full reboot after installing the certificate.

 ### Manual Configuration